ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 ### Network interface settings
 {: #vc_hybrid_addingviewingclusters-adding-network-interface-settings}

-Network interface card (NIC) settings are based on your selection of either **Public and Private Network** or **Private Network Only**.
+Network interface card (NIC) settings are based on your selection of either **Public and private network** or **Private network only**.
 The following add-on services require public NICs and aren't available with the private option:

 * F5 BIG-IP
 * Fortigate Virtual Appliance

-### Order summary
+### Summary
 {: #vc_hybrid_addingviewingclusters-adding-order-summary}

-Based on your selected configuration for the cluster, the estimated cost is instantly generated and displayed in the **Order Summary** right pane.
-Click **Pricing details** to generate a PDF document with the cost summary for the {{site.data.keyword.vmwaresolutions_short}} resources.
+Based on your selected configuration for the cluster, the estimated price is instantly generated and displayed in the **Summary** right pane.
+Click **Pricing details** to generate a PDF document with the price summary for the {{site.data.keyword.vmwaresolutions_short}} resources.

 You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
-This is useful if you want to estimate the cost of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.
+This is useful if you want to estimate the price of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.

 ## Procedure to add clusters to vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingviewingclusters-adding-procedure}